deislabs/bindle/docs/webassembly.md

 6. Clean up the parcel
     - In this case, this may only entail shutting down the runtime

 This example is the simplest case for an aggregate.
 In a moment, we will start to look at more advanced cases.
-But before that, here is a brief example on an error case.
+But before that, here is a brief example of an error case.

 ## Example 2: An un-runnable aggregate application